Garfield County, Washington Demographics 2026

 Economy, Income & Housing

 The median household income in Garfield County is $62,411.
 This is 34% lower than the state median of $94,952.
-Compared to the national median of $78,538, household income here is 21% lower.
+It is also 21% lower than the national median of $78,538.
 The poverty rate stands at 10.8%.
 This is 9% higher than the state poverty rate of 9.9%.
 The unemployment rate is 7.5%.
 This is 51% higher than the state rate of 5.0%.
 The median home value is $214,200.
 Housing costs are 59% lower than the state median of $519,800.
 The home-value-to-income ratio is 3.4x.
 76.9% of occupied housing units are owner-occupied.
 This homeownership rate is 20% higher than the state average of 63.9%.

 Race & Ethnicity